-This includes what you offer, how you decide on a benefits package for each role, how you gauge the success of your benefits offering, and how you administer and manage employee benefits, e.g. through a dedicated benefits portal or via a bigger HR software platform.
+This includes what you offer, how you decide on a benefits package for each role, how you gauge the success of your benefits offering, and how you administer and manage employee benefits e.g. through a dedicated benefits portal or via a bigger HR software platform.

-The term is typically used for ‘nice to have’ items a company offers at its discretion, over and above basic compensation.
+Employee benefits are ‘nice to have’ items a company offers at its discretion, over and above basic compensation.
 These are the perks and highlights that spark your imagination as you’re sizing up a potential new employer, or that you’re proud to tell friends about once you’re hired.

 To attract top talent in a competitive market, companies must do everything they can to offer an employee experience that goes above and beyond the competition.
 This means not only creating a benefit offering that appeals to job candidates, but also one that retains existing employees and keeps them happy, engaged and fulfilled for as long as possible.

 However, winning employee hearts and minds isn’t only a matter of offering the best package with the most valuable benefits — after all, employee benefit programs sit alongside a whole range of other factors that drive employee experience.